Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 | Channel Center Frequency Segment 2                           | For 802.11ac only.
 Center Frequency of the secondary segment for 80+80 MHz bandwidths.
 For 20, 40, 80, or 160 MHz bandwidths, is undefined.                                                                                          | `wlan.ht.info.chan_center_freq_seg_2 == 0` |
 | _Reserved (HEX)_                                             | _Reserved bits within the HT Information Element_                                                                                                                                                                                    | `wlan.ht.info.reserved_b21_b23 == 0x0`     |
 | Rx Supported Modulation and Coding Scheme (Basic MCS Set)    | Indicates supported MCS values for HT operation                                                                                                                                                                                      | `wlan.ht.mcsset`                           |

-## HT protection mechanisms

-HT transmissions, are protected if there are other STAs present that cannot interpret HT transmissions correctly.
-The HT Protection and Nongreenfield HT STAs Present fields in the HT Operation element within Beacon and Probe Response frames are used to indicate the protection requirements for HT transmissions.

-To ensure backward compatibility with older 802.11a/b/g radios, 802.11n (HT) access points may signal to other 802.11n stations when to use one of four HT protection modes.
-A field in the beacon frame called the HT Protection field has four possible settings of 0–3.

-Much like an ERP (802.11g) access point, the protection modes may change dynamically depending on devices that are nearby or associated to the HT (802.11n) access point.

-The protection mechanisms that are used are RTS/CTS, CTS-to-Self, Dual-CTS, or other protection methods.

 ### HT: `no protection mode / Greenfield`